stevekochscience/sqlschool/_posts/2014-01-01-basic-concepts.markdown

 <!-- diagram showing schema/table/row+column -->

-If you've used Excel, you should already be familiar with tables&mdash;tables similar to spreadsheets.
+If you've used Excel, you should already be familiar with tables &mdash; they're similar to spreadsheets.
 Tables have rows and columns just like Excel, but are a little more rigid.
 Database tables, for instance, are always organized by column, and each column must have a unique name.
 To get a sense of this organization, the image below shows a sample table containing data from the 2010 Academy Awards:

 ![Create a New Query](/images/the-basics/sample-table.png)